pkelly808/PKWmfInstall/README.md

 # PKWmfInstall
-Remote Install Windows Management Framework
+PowerShell Module (Tool) to create a DSC Configuration and upgrade Windows Management Framework on remote computers.

 ## New-PKWmfShare
 Create a shared folder.
 Manually download the latest version of WMF